Who’s working today?

 Design principles that guided My Team:

-• Mobile-first access — back office visits not required
+• Mobile-first access — decisions made from the floor, not the back office

 Key capabilities